jasonjk192/Fish-Tycoon-Prolog/README.md

 You can of course use variables to let the language predict the outcomes which is quite interesting.

+## Python file
+Uses directRelationFish() to generate unique descendants (not same body or fin types as the starting species).

+TODO: Ability to choose if parents/children are user-specified or dynamically generated using prolog logic.

 Why this?

 I wanted to find a way to determine if I could reach a target species given 2 parent species.
 It's mostly for fun to be honest.
 Feel free to play around.